Villa Louvigny: History

 Built in 1920 on a site that before had been the Louvigny fort of the old fortress of Luxembourg, it was named after Jean Charles de Landas, Count of Louvigny, who was chief engineer and interim governor of the fortress in the 1670s.

 The building was rented to the Compagnie Luxembourgeoise de Télédiffusion, who eventually bought the building in 1936.
-In 1991 the administrative offices moved to a new building on the Kirchberg plateau, followed by the technical installations in 1996.
-The philharmonic orchestra of Luxembourg remained in the facilities until 2005 when the Philharmony building was finished.
+In 1991, the administrative offices moved to a new building on the Kirchberg plateau, followed by the technical installations in 1996.
+The Luxembourg Philharmonic Orchestra remained in the facilities until 2005 when the Philharmonie Luxembourg building was finished.

 Villa Louvigny has hosted the Eurovision Song Contest twice, in 1962 and 1966.

 Since 2000, the Villa Louvigny has been the main seat of the Ministry of Health.